oneapi-src/level-zero-spec/scripts/tools/PROG.md

 * pTracerUserData : the user's pointer for the tracer's data
 * ppTracerInstanceUserData : a per-tracer, per-instance storage location; typically used for passing data from the prologue to the epilogue

+Note: since the creation of a tracer requires a device, on first glance it appears that ${x}Init, ${x}DriverGet and ${x}DeviceGet are not traceable.
+However, these APIs **are** traceable for all calls subsequent from the creation and enabling of the tracer itself.

 ${"##"} Enabling/Disabling and Destruction
 The tracer is created in a disabled state and must be explicitly enabled by calling ::xetTracerSetEnabled.
 The implementation gaurentees that prologues and epilogues will always be executed in pairs; i.e.